Enteroviruses in Children

 What is an enterovirus infection in children?

 An enterovirus is a very common type of virus.
 There are many types of enteroviruses.
 Most of them cause only mild illness.
 Infections most often occur in the summer and fall.
 The viruses mostly cause illness in babies, children, and teens.
-This is because most adults have already had enteroviruses and have built up immunity.
+This is because most adults have already been exposed to many enteroviruses and have built up immunity.

-The viruses usually don’t cause symptoms, or cause only mild symptoms.
+The viruses may not cause any symptoms, or they may cause only mild symptoms.
 Enteroviruses often cause what is known as the “summer flu.”
 They can also cause a rash known as hand-foot-and-mouth disease.
-This is caused by coxsackievirus, a type of enterovirus.
+This is generally caused by coxsackievirus, a type of enterovirus.

 But in some cases, an enterovirus can be more severe and cause complications.
 Some of the viruses, such as polio, can cause serious illness.
-Polio can be prevented with a vaccine.
-A type of enterovirus called echovirus can cause inflammation of the tissue that covers the brain and spinal cord (meningitis).
+Polio can be prevented with a vaccine and is uncommon in the U.S..
+Some types of enteroviruses can cause inflammation of the tissue that covers the brain and spinal cord (meningitis).
 Enterovirus 68 can cause severe symptoms in some children, such as trouble breathing.

 What are the symptoms of an enterovirus infection in a child?

-In most cases, enteroviruses don’t cause symptoms.
-If they do, the symptoms are mild.
+In many cases, enteroviruses don’t cause symptoms.
+If they do, the symptoms are often mild.
 Most symptoms usually go away in a few days and can include:

 - Muscle aches